Why You Shouldn't Plant Grocery Store Garlic

-It is very common for beginner gardeners to try and plant garlic that they bought from the grocery store as seed garlic.
-More often than not, they are disappointed with the outcome because the garlic produces very small bulbs, or even worse it doesn't even come up.
-A small number of people have had success doing this, however this is rare and in general is not a great idea.
+It is not uncommon for a home gardener to try and plant garlic that they bought from the grocery store at some point.
+Most often, they are disappointed with the outcome because the garlic produces very small bulbs, or even worse it doesn't grow at all.